piotrgrota/pgrota.github.io/_posts/2020-05-11-AWS-Random-Cut-Forest.md

 </tbody>
 </table>

 <br />

 <script src="https://gist.github.com/piotrgrota/da8366ee2f8184ebc6095fb57b514e6b.js"></script>

 * Little more complex example:
-    * First we are grouping data by 1 minute Time Windows and do sum
+    * First we are grouping data by 1 minute Time Windows and do Sum
-    * Then we are calculating anomaly for data
+    * Then we are calculating anomaly for Data
-    * We used different parameters since they are less data and I wanted to show some results
+    * We used different parameters since grouping were used and we don't have as many data points